Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: loop algorithm

+{We begin with a brief review to the SSE method.
+The partition function is expanded as a power series:

+where $\beta=1/T$ is the inverse of the temperature, $\ket{\alpha}$ is the spin basis, a basis of the Hilbert space and $H$ is the Hamiltonian simulated.
+Specifically in this manuscript,

 where $\sigma^{(k)}$ represents the Pauli matrix, $H_d=J_z\sum_{i,j} \sigma_i^{(3)}\sigma_i^{(3)}-B\sum_{i} \sigma_i^{(3)}$ is the diagonal operator that encompasses Ising interaction ($J_z$) and longitudinal field ($B$), $\Gamma$ characterizes the strength of the transverse field or off-diagonal operator, and the last energy shift term is introduced to transfer with off-diagonal operator and referred to as constant operator.
-Then, the series can be expanded further into a summation of the operator lists depicted diagrammatically in Fig.\ref{fig1} (a) and sampled through the QMC simulation.